-Q/ Do I have to reapply for financial aid every year?
+Q/ Do I have to re-apply for financial aid every year?

-A/ Yes.
-You will need to file your FAFSA no sooner than October 1, and we recommend by March 15 each year to ensure timely awards.

-Q/ I don't remember filling out "Form XYZ" last year; why do I have to do it this year?

-A/ The FAFSA won't change from year to year.
-However, based on verification selection, changing requirements and regulations, differences in your financial situation or other factors, the Office of Financial Aid may request appropriate documentation.
+- A/ Yes.
+You will need to file your FAFSA no sooner than October 1, and we recommend filing by March 15 each year to ensure timely awards. - Q/ I don't remember filling out "Form XYZ" last year; why do I have to do it this year? - A/ The foundation of your financial aid application-the FAFSA will not change from year to year.
+However, based on verification selection, changing requirements and regulations, differences in your financial situation, or other factors, the Office of Financial Aid may request appropriate documentation.
 This may change from year to year, so it is essential to read all correspondence and requests from the Office of Financial Aid and respond in a timely manner.

-Q/ What do I do if I took out a federal loan as an undergraduate?
+Q/ What do I do if I borrowed a Federal Loan as an undergraduate?

-A/ You must notify your lender of your return to school to initiate a loan deferment.
+- A/ You must notify your lender of your return to school to initiate a loan deferment.
 The deferment process will halt your loan repayment obligation while you are enrolled at least half time (6 credits).
-You may be required to complete deferment paperwork and, in some cases, submit that paperwork to the Office of the Registrar at the School of Law for processing.

-Q/ How do I know the amount of funds I can borrow in a Federal Graduate PLUS or private educational loan?

-A/ You may borrow up to the cost of attendance minus any other aid received.
-If your COA equals the amount of aid on your offer, then you cannot borrow an additional loan.
-If your COA is larger than the amount of aid on your offer, then you can borrow up to the difference.

-Q/ If I've already started a semester, may I still apply for aid?

-A/ Yes, you may apply for financial aid once a semester has started.
+You may be required to complete deferment paperwork and, in some cases, submit that paperwork to the law registrar for processing. - Q/ How do I determine the additional amount of funds I can borrow in a Federal Graduate PLUS or private educational loan? - A/ You may borrow up to the cost of attendance minus any other aid received.
+If your COA equals the amount of aid on your financial aid offer, then you cannot borrow an additional loan.
+If your COA is larger than the amount of aid on your financial aid offer, then you can borrow up to the difference. - Q/ If I already started a semester, may I still apply for financial aid? - A/ Yes, you may apply for financial aid once a semester has started.
 Keep in mind that all paperwork must be complete, your FAFSA results received by the university, and your Federal Direct Loan originated prior to the last date of enrollment for the academic period.